marmelab/react-admin/packages/ra-core/src/store/README.md

 ## Architecture

-The store use an adapter pattern to allow developers to store the state in memory, in localStorage, and to synchronize it with an API.
+The store uses an adapter pattern to allow developers to store the state in memory, in localStorage, and to synchronize it with an API.

 Stores rely on React state and update events that broadcast a change in the state to all components subscribed to that state.